Hebrews 13

 20Now the God of peace, that brought again from the dead our Lord Jesus, that great shepherd of the sheep, through the blood of the everlasting covenant, 21Make you perfect in every good work to do his will, working in you that which is wellpleasing in his sight, through Jesus Christ; to whom be glory for ever and ever.
 Amen.

-The benediction begins not with "May you have peace" but with "The God of peace."
-Your peace does not come from circumstances or achievement.
-It comes from a Person.
-God is the source.
+The benediction begins with "The God of peace" - a Person, not a sentiment.
+God Himself is the source of your peace.
 His very nature is peace.
 To know Him is to have peace.

 God "brought again from the dead our Lord Jesus."
 The Resurrection is the centerpiece.
 It proves that the covenant is effective.
 It proves that Jesus conquered sin and death.
 It proves that the sacrifice was accepted.
 You serve a risen Lord.

 "Make you perfect in every good work."
-Perfect here does not mean sinless.
-It means complete, whole, fully equipped.
+Perfect here means complete, whole, fully equipped.
 God works in you - and this is the miracle - He works in you to accomplish His will, to perfect you for every good work.

 Hebrews 13:22-25Salutations and Closing Grace